databricks/spark-training/ampcamp/introduction-to-the-scala-shell.md

    scala> import scala.io.Source
    import scala.io.Source

-   scala> val lines = Source.fromFile("/root/spark/README.md").getLines.toArray
+   scala> val lines = Source.fromFile("spark/README.md").getLines.toArray
-   lines: Array[String] = Array(# Apache Spark, "", Lightning-Fast Cluster Computing - <http://spark.incubator.apache.org/>, "", "", ## Online Documentation, "", You can find the latest Spark documentation, including a programming, guide, on the project webpage at <http://spark.incubator.apache.org/documentation.html>., This README file only contains basic setup instructions., "", "", ## Building, "", Spark requires Scala 2.9.3 (Scala 2.10 is not yet supported).
-The project is, built using Simple Build Tool (SBT), which is packaged with it.
-To build, Spark and its example programs, run:, "", "    sbt/sbt assembly", "", Once you've built Spark, the easiest way to start using it is the shell:, "", "    ./bin/spark-shell", "", Or, for the Python API, the Python shell (`./bin/pyspark`)., "", Spark als...
+   lines: Array[String] = Array(# Apache Spark, "", Lightning-Fast Cluster Computing - <http://spark.apache.org/>, "", "", ## Online Documentation, "", You can find the latest Spark documentation, including a programming, guide, on the project webpage at <http://spark.apache.org/documentation.html>., This README file only contains basic setup instructions., "", ## Building Spark, "", Spark is built on Scala 2.10.
+To build Spark and its example programs, run:, "", "    ./sbt/sbt assembly", "", (You do not need to do this if you downloaded a pre-built package.), "", ## Interactive Scala Shell, "", The easiest way to start using Spark is through the Scala shell:, "", "    ./bin/spark-shell", "", Try the following command, which should return 1000:, "", "    scala> sc.parallelize(1 to 1000).co...

    scala> val counts = new collection.mutable.HashMap[String, Int].withDefaultValue(0)
    counts: scala.collection.mutable.Map[String,Int] = Map()